m-ender/alice/README.md

 This section lists all the commands available in Alice, roughly grouped into a few related categories.
 For the sake of completeness, the non-commands `` ` `` (which is a special no-op), `/\_|` (which are mirrors and walls) and the special commands `'` and `"` are listed here again, but remember that they are treated differently for the purposes of movement.

+If the reference says "Pop **n**" in Cardinal mode, **n** is always an integer.
+In Ordinal mode, it's always a string.
+See the section on the **Stack** for details of potentially required type conversions.

 ### Debugging

 Cmd | Cardinal | Ordinal